lyon-fnal/devenv/README.md

 #   where <NAME> is the service name you chose when making the docker-compose.yml file

 # Now inside the container...
-/usr/local/bin/start_cvmfs.sh  # if you want CVMFS mounteed
+/usr/local/bin/start_cvmfs.sh  # if you want CVMFS mounted
 # ... do stuff ...
 exit
 # Container exits and is removed (external volumes stay)